Fact-GPT/Team_GPT/prototype/README.txt

 We are looking to refine the prompts to further improve the consistency, accuracy and relevance of results.

 Rather than simply listing potentially related fact checks, we want to work towards returning a summary of their contents.
 Currently, the time taken to scrape the content of the articles and summarise them is too long and may affect the user experience.

+Currently the tool can only detect fact check articles in English.
+More languages may be added in the future.

 In the longer term, this programme could be made into a plug-in for browsers or text editors, which highlights potential claims and relevant fact-checks in real-time.